paulwexler/opinions/on_coding/README.md

 <sup>
 : The goal is highly cohesive components.
 If a component does two things, it is half as cohesive as if it did one thing.
+Its cohesion deteriorates exponentially because the number of possible interactions between the things it does grows exponentailly.
 </sup>
 [*](#a1)
 ```python